 Taxonomic complexity in plants:

 Much of biology is built upon the idea that the diversity we see in nature can be categorised into discrete units, which at its heart is the concept of a species (Simpson, 1951).
-As many species tend to hybridise, this precludes a strict biological species concept being applicable – where species are recognised as a community of interfertile individuals (Mayr, 1963).
-Current species concepts tend to reflect underlying evolutionary processes, that can often be clearly represented in a bifurcating phylogenetic tree.
-There is still no single, universal species concept however, and each one requires some subjective judgement (Coyne and Orr, 2004).
-If we use a relaxed biological species concept, how much gene flow do we tolerate?
-If we use a phylogenetic species concept, which collection of genes do we use to define a species?
+One of the most important species concepts is the biological species concept (BSC), where species are recognised as a community of interfertile individuals (Mayr, 1963).
+The BSC fits many organisms, and is the foundation of evolutionary research, especially in plants and animals (ref Butlin and Stankowski 2020).
+Although plants contain some notoriously complex groups, most taxonomic species and phenotypic clusters represent reproductively isolated lineages (70% +; Rieseberg et al 2006).
+The concept of species in plants is therefore biologically meaningful and useful in the majority, with phenomena such as asexuality and polyploidy at the forefront of species delimitation issues.